Introduction to the AquaControl Web Application

 Dashboard

 Upon logging in, you will see the top level “Dashboard”, which has an overall summary of the Locations and Devices in your Platform Account.
+The platform supports 2 additional Location levels in its hierarchy.
+Each location level uses a similar Dashboard layout with the addition of Devices In This Location when Devices have been activated into a given location.

 The Alerts Timeline is a visual representation of Alerts over time.
 Click on the dots to view the device details.
 You can also choose what alerts you want to view as well as the time range displayed.